nushell/nushell.github.io/book/commands/math_avg.md

 title: math avg
 categories: |
   math
-version: 0.71.0
+version: 0.73.1
 math: |
-  Finds the average of a list of numbers or tables
+  Returns the average of a list of numbers
 usage: |
-  Finds the average of a list of numbers or tables
+  Returns the average of a list of numbers
 ---

 # <code>{{ $frontmatter.title }}</code> for math